teaddict/bigdata-project/README.md

 **2-)** At first we need to parse the dataset for getting the _"locationid"_ column, so we use regex _"\\t+"_ and get five columns.
 We can't use ~~take()~~ function here.
 Because if we use ~~take(4)~~, it takes the first four columns but we need only the "locationid" column.
 So we use **“line.split("\\t+")(4)”**, it takes the fourth element of line after split.
 The rest operations is same like by first question.

 **3-a)** already solved... solution explanation will be updated..

+### MONGODB SOLUTION
+If you want to learn how to do, check [my friend's repository](https://github.com/ozcaan11/mongodb-pymongo-bigdata).